 Sometimes diagnosing Lyme disease can be hard.
 The symptoms may seem like other health problems.
 It may also not be known if the person was exposed to ticks.

 Diagnosis is usually based on symptoms, particularly the typical rash of Lyme disease, along with a history of a known or possible tick bite.
-At the time of the first rash, testing is still negative and not helpful.
-For later symptoms, blood testing may be done to confirm the diagnosis and rule out other conditions.
+At the time of the first rash, blood testing is still negative and not helpful.
+For later symptoms, blood testing is done to confirm the diagnosis and rule out other conditions.
 If you have nervous system symptoms or joint swelling, your healthcare provider may test spinal or joint fluid for Lyme antibodies or the bacteria.

 The symptoms of Lyme disease may look like other health problems.
 And other problems can be mistakenly diagnosed as Lyme disease.
-Always talk with your healthcare provider for a proper diagnosis.
+Always talk with your healthcare provider for a correct diagnosis.

 How is Lyme disease treated?

 Lyme disease in the earliest stage is treated with antibiotics for 2 to 3 weeks.
-Later stages may require up to 8 weeks of antibiotics, rarely more.
+Later stages may need up to 4 to 8 weeks of antibiotics.
 Doxycycline is the most common antibiotic used.
-In some cases, amoxicillin, cefuroxime, and ceftriaxone may be used.
+In some cases, you may need to take amoxicillin, cefuroxime, or ceftriaxone.